openbtps/btps-node/docs/docusaurus/docs/introduction.md

 > Manages the lifecycle of trust relationships, from onboarding to revocation, and enforces trust-based access control for all document exchanges.

 - **Trust stores (file-based, database, cloud):** Supports multiple storage backends for trust records, from simple JSON files for small deployments to scalable databases or cloud storage for enterprises.
-- **Trust lifecycle (request, accept, reject, revoke, expire):** Manages the full lifecycle of trust relationships, including onboarding, active use, revocation, and expiration.
+- **Trust lifecycle (request, accept, reject, revoke, block, expire):** Manages the full lifecycle of trust relationships, including onboarding, active use, revocation, and expiration.
 Ensures that trust is always explicit and up-to-date.
 - **Trust verification for message processing:** Every incoming message is checked against the trust store to ensure it comes from an approved sender.
 Untrusted or expired relationships are automatically rejected.
 - **Trust audit and compliance:** All trust changes (creation, update, revocation) are logged for auditability and regulatory compliance.
 Supports reporting and monitoring for security teams.